Watch Grand Opening

 When the new bridge is completed, Caltrans will take over responsibility of its operations and maintenance.

-Yes, the “Mark Bixby Memorial Bicycle Pedestrian Path” is on the south side of the new bridge, connecting to bike routes in downtown Long Beach and the east Port area.
-It will include scenic overlooks.
+Yes, the “Mark Bixby Memorial Bicycle-Pedestrian Path” is on the south side of the new bridge, connecting to bike routes in downtown Long Beach and the east Port area.
+It includes three scenic overlooks with information about the Port and surrounding areas.

 Currently, there is no bike access over the Vincent Thomas Bridge to allow bicyclists to connect from the new bridge to San Pedro.
 We don’t know what plans that the Port of Los Angeles may have in this area.